Maybe you bought ghee to make some delicious sweets.

 But if your ghee shows some discoloration, mold growth, smells odd, or its taste is not up to the mark, you can discard it to be on the safe side.

-Let us delve a little deeper and know all about this fantastic cooking ingredient.
+Let us delve a little deeper and find out all about this fantastic cooking ingredient.